niieani/gpt-tokenizer/README.md

 ### `isWithinTokenLimit(text: string, tokenLimit: number): false | number`

 Checks if the text is within the token limit.
 Returns `false` if the limit is exceeded, otherwise returns the number of tokens.
-Use this method to quickly check if a given text is within the token limit imposed by GPT-2 or GPT-3 models, without encoding the entire text.
+Use this method to quickly check if a given text is within the token limit imposed by GPT models, without encoding the entire text.

 Example: